- Duration:

 INTERNET/WIFI

-All of the hotels and lodges we stay at have access to Wi-Fi internet.
-Kindly note that in many places, this is not accessible from your rooms, but only the main reception area/dining area.
+Most of the hotels and lodges we stay at have access to Wi-Fi internet, and cell signal.
+Kindly note that in many places, the Wi-Fi is not accessible from your rooms, but only the main reception area/dining area.

 LENGTH OF DRIVES

-Kindly note that this tour takes place in a third-world country, and roads are often narrow, potholed and busy.
+Kindly note that this tour takes place in a third-world country, and roads are often narrow, potholed and very busy.
 Do not expect highways and quick travel between destinations.
 Unfortunately, this does mean we will spend quite a bit of time in the vehicles, travelling to and from birding sites, and transiting between destinations.
-Additionally, there are a few days with particularly long drives – especially as we transit to and from Mole National Park in the north of the country.
+Additionally, there are a few days with particularly long drives (more than half the day) – such as transitioning up to Mole National Park and Bolgatanga.

 Air-conditioning is available in our tour vehicles.

-Some roads can be dusty so please consider bringing a scarf (or other measures) in case you’re birding along an unpaved road and a car goes past putting up dust.
+Some roads can be dusty so please consider bringing a scarf (or other measures) in case you are birding along an unpaved road and a car goes past putting up dust.

 WALKING